 Folic acid and B12 supplementation was associated with a 21% increased risk for cancer, a 38% increased risk for dying from the disease, and an 18% increase in deaths from all causes.
 (Source)

-While folate is a necessary part of a balanced diet, folic acid has actually been linked to increased rates of cancer (another source for ya).
+While folate is a necessary part of a healthy diet, folic acid has actually been linked to increased rates of cancer (another source for ya).

-Don’t fall for products like this, that tout a laundry list of benefits but with ingredients that read like junk food.
-This is not health.
-This is not long-term.
-This is not the solution for your weight problem and definitely not worth your money.
+Don’t fall for diet products like this, that tout a laundry list of benefits but with ingredients that read like junk food.
+This is not health, nore is it long-term.
+Usana is not the solution for your weight problem and definitely not worth your money.